Elements of Ayurveda / Pancha mahabhuta Siddhanta: An Introduction

 Prithivi – earth

-All matter is grouped by predominant property into the 5 basic elements.
+Hence, All matter is grouped by predominant property into the 5 basic elements of ayurveda.

 1. Akasha or space : The substance which are Akasheeya are soft, light, subtle, smooth, in quality; sound predominates.
 They produce softness, lightness, subtleness, space.
-They are unmanifest in taste.
-Examples of Akashya substaces are cotton, cereals, (fried and popped corn), the pores of the cell membrane, lumen in arteries and veins etc.
+Also, they are unmanifest in taste.
+Some of the Akashya substances include cotton, cereals, (fried and popped corn), the pores of the cell membrane, lumen in arteries and veins etc.

 2. Vayu or Air : The substances which are predominant in Vayu are-light, cold, dry, rough, clean, subtle in properties and the sense of touch predominates.
-They produce dryness, lightness, cleanness, tiredness, They are a little bitter and astringent.
-All air constituents, all gasses, respiratory gases in body, lentils, beans, and grams are examples of Vayu substances.
-(Further detailed lists are given in the chapter on diet.)
+They also produce dryness, lightness, cleanness, tiredness, They are a little bitter and astringent.
+Additionally- all air constituents, all gasses, respiratory gases in body, lentils, beans, and grams are examples of Vayu substances.

 3. Agni or Fire : The substances which are predominate in Agni are hot, sharp, subtle,light, dry, clean and rough in properties and they are dominant in colour and the sense of sight predominates.
 They produce fire, digestion, conversion, light, luster and complexion.
 They are a little sour, sally, and Their nature is to go upward, meaning particularly pungent.
 Their nature is to go upwards, meaning that they tend to act in the upper part of the body, like heart, lungs, and brain.
 They also may cause vomiting.
 Examples of fiery substances are fire, light, electricity, black pepper, red pepper, some pungent spices, digestive enzymes, digestive juices, blood, etc.

-5. Prithvi or Earth : The substances which are predominant in Prithvi are gross, dense, dull, stable, heavy, hard, clean, rough, in properties.
-The sense of smell predominates.
-They produce stability, strength, nutrition, bulk, heaviness, and their natural tendency is to go downwards, meaning they tend to act in the lower part of the body.
-For example, in the intestine they act as a purgative , in kidneys as a diuretic.
-They are a little astringent and particularly sweet in taste.
+5. Prithvi or Earth : The substances which are predominant in Prithvi are gross, dense, dull, stable, heavy, hard, clean and also rough in properties.
+The sense of smell also predominates.
+They also produce stability, strength, nutrition, bulk, heaviness, and their natural tendency is to go downwards, meaning they tend to act in the lower part of the body.
+For eh ample, in the intestine they act as a purgative , in kidneys as a diuretic.
+Also, they are a little astringent and particularly sweet in taste.
 Stones, metals, minerals, muscles, bones, etc., are the examples of Parthiva substances.

-These are the five basic elements, their properties, their effects, and their means of indentification.
-Ayurveda states that the universe (Bramhanda) is constituted by) Panchamahabhutas and the body (Pinda) is also constituted by Panchamahabhutas.
-We take all the mahabhutas from the universe, maintain them in the body and release them again into the universe and our body is balanced.
-When The balance of the Mahabhutas in the body is disturbed a “Purusha” falls ill.
-It is our objective to maintain the balance and keep health in proper condition.
+Concluding, these are the five basic elements, their properties, their effects, and their means of indentification.
+Ayurveda states that the universe (Bramhanda) is constituted by) of Panchamahabhutas and the body (Pinda) is also constituted by Panchamahabhutas.
+When all the mahabhutas from the universe are taken, maintained in the body and released again into the universe- our body comes into balance.
+Additionally, when this balance of the Mahabhutas in the body is disturbed a “Purusha” falls ill.
+Hence, It is our objective to maintain the balance and keep health in proper condition.

 Excerpt: Concept of Ayurveda for Perfect Health & Longevity, Vaidya H.S.
 Kasture